maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 7. If D_f is found to be time-asymmetric under reversible dynamics, then the negative result of Section VIII is refuted.
 8. If the D_f of real Boolean networks is found to systematically deviate from the random baseline, then the conclusion of Appendix D is falsified.
 9. If output D_f in neural networks is found to strongly correlate with accuracy (correlation > 0.8), then the decoupling conclusion of Appendix E is falsified.
+10. If D_f in wide intermediate layers is found not to vary with dimension, then the dimension-lock conclusion of Appendix E is falsified.

 ---